bfi-prog-notes/bfi-prog-notes.github.io/_posts/2023-06-04-ten-days-wonder.md

-<![endif]-->

 **SPOILER WARNING** The following notes give away some of the plot.

 In their novel _Ten Days’ Wonder_, the cousins who write as Ellery Queen produced what they described as a ‘Decalogical Detective Story’.
 In it, their detective hero – also called Ellery Queen – is visited by a young sculptor who, since his adoptive father’s marriage, has been suffering regularly from attacks of amnesia.
 Queen agrees to watch over the young man on his ‘father’s’ estate, happy to work on his latest novel while the sculptor chisels away at his statues of the classical gods.
 In the seven days which follow, during which the ‘son’ is told the name of his ‘real’ parents and violates their tomb in an amnesiac trance, Queen learns that the boy is being blackmailed over an indiscreet and fully reciprocated passion for his young stepmother.
 In a moment of inspiration he perceives that the sculptor is subconsciously violating all ten commandments in turn, but reaches this conclusion too late to prevent the stepmother’s brutal murder.
 His explanation convinces the sculptor of his guilt and prompts him to hang himself.
-Only a year later does Queen realise that the ‘clues’ which led to his deductions were all masterminded by the vengeful father, the wife’s real murderer, whom he now compels to take his
+Only a year later does Queen realise that the ‘clues’ which led to his deductions were all masterminded by the vengeful father, the wife’s real murderer, whom he now compels to take his  own life.
-own life.

 In transposing the novel to the screen and the action from New England to Alsace, Chabrol has changed considerably more than the characters’ names.
 It has become axiomatic that the thriller element in his films generally serves as a formal structure within which to explore the vagaries of the human heart.
 Yet this time, on one level at least, he abandons Hitchcock’s preference for suspense over surprise, trailing considerably more red herrings than the original novel before his disconcerted audience, while imposing on its human relationships a wilfully classical formalism.
 But where the Decalogue provided the Cousins Queen with little more than the basis for a not-so-intellectual puzzle, Chabrol spins it into the moral fabric of his _Ten Days’ Wonder_, interweaving classical mythology, Old and New Testaments, Nietzschean speculation (and, of course, a wealth of cinematic cross-references) to produce what must surely rank as the screen’s first Théological thriller: a brilliant, and palpably physical, exegesis on comparative religion and original sin.